Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 the better RMSE.
 Ridge performed better than OLS but that was to be expected since the initial OLS model had no shrinkage applied to it.

-1. Use Monte Carlo Split-Sample Cross-Validation to estimate the mean RMSEP for the OLS, Ridge, and Lasso regressions above.
+H.  Use Monte Carlo Split-Sample Cross-Validation to estimate the mean
+    RMSEP for the OLS, Ridge, and Lasso regressions above.
 Which model has best predictive performance?